rfuzzo/MWSE/docs/source/apis/yaml.md

 **Parameters**:

-* `path` (string): The file to write to, relative to the current working directory (typically the Morrowind installation folder).
+* `path` (string): The file to read from, relative to the current working directory (typically the Morrowind installation folder).

 **Returns**: